 - Prologis (NYSE:PLD)

 - A.O.
 Smith (NYSE:AOS)

 - iShares MSCI Canada ETF (NYSEARCA:EWC)

 - iShares U.S. Healthcare ETF (NYSEARCA:IYH)

-On Nov.
-3, Americans over 18 have to get out and vote or mail in your ballot.
-Until then, though, here are 20 stocks to buy should Joe Biden win the election.
+Americans over 18 have been getting out to vote or mailing in their ballots.
+Until we know the results of all those votes, here are 19 stocks to buy should Joe Biden win the election.